Configure a license master

 - Read "How Splunk licensing works" in this manual for an introduction to Splunk licensing.

-- Read "Groups, stacks, pools, and other terminology" in this manual for more information about Splunk license terms.
+- Read "Groups, stacks, pools, and other terminology" in this manual for more information about Splunk license terminology.

 Kinds of license masters